megasanjay/technical_exercise/README.md

 # Technical Exercise

 The original project can be found here : [GitHub repo](https://github.com/fyears/electron-python-example).
+In depth details can be found in the original repo but I have updated packages for later versions of electron.
+An extensive summary can be found below.

 ## Description
 This repository conatains the source code for the technical exercise.
 The electron app showcased here takes in two numbers and returns the sum of the two numbers.